grannycart/by-sound-alone_source/documentation/notes_and_todos-subworld_story1.md

 -------------------------------------------------
 #### Preface:
 * [ ] Do another pass through and edit -- it's only been through once so far and it's pretty rough
+	* See in-line notes about shifting from generational focus to technology change focus

 #### Beginning:
 * [X] Give Hemi a beard, like he's captain Nemo.